 Yes, Burt really existed.
-The wild-bearded man on the brand’s logo was a documentary photographer turned beekeeper after moving from Manhattan to Maine and leaving the trappings of a rather privileged upbringing behind him to live in a converted turkey coop in the backwoods (where he also died in 2015).
-But it is unlikely that you or I would ever hear about Burt and his bees and it is certain we would not be able to moisturize your lips with one of the iconic balms that bear their name, if it was not for a woman: Roxanne Quimby.
+The wild-bearded man on the brand’s logo was a documentary photographer turned beekeeper after moving from Manhattan to Maine.
+He left behind the trappings of a rather privileged upbringing to live in a converted turkey coop in the backwoods (where he also died in 2015).
+But it is unlikely that you or I would ever have heard about Burt and his bees and it is certain we would not be able to moisturize your lips with one of the iconic balms that bear their name, if it were not for a woman: Roxanne Quimby.
 It turns out that Burt played the role of mentor and muse, of an enigmatic, spiritual Ueber-Father of the brand, while Roxanne was the ingenious product developer and business builder who really made ‘Burt’s Bees happen’ as Jim Geikie tells us.

 And Jim should know.
 He is the General Manager of the business today and a Vice President at Clorox, the parent company which bought the business in 2007 for a whopping $925 million in cash.
 Burt had been bought out by previously by Roxanne for just $130,000 but apparently never complained … which provides just one of the many ingredients to this mythical story that is the man, the couple, the bees, the product… But before we get into the myth, Jim lays out Burt’s Bees guiding mission.
 For, while Burt’s Bees is no Luxury brand, its nature and health-centric mission and befitting myth have allowed the brand to carve out a premium position within the mass personal care and beauty segment.
 Jim and I will also talk about: